dse client-tool connection options

 Different sources of configuration properties are used to connect external clients to a DSE node: DSE configuration in dse.yaml and cassandra.yaml.

 You can provide authentication credentials in several ways, see Credentials for authentication.
-The dse client-tool subcommands use DSE Unified Authentication, like the Java and other language drivers, not JMX authentication like dsetool.
+Unlike dsetool, the dse client-tool subcommands use DSE Unified Authentication, not JMX authentication.
+DSE Unified Authentication is also used by the DataStax-compatible drivers for Apache Cassandra®.

 RPC permissions over the native protocol leverage DSE authentication and role-based access abilities.
-To configure external client access to DataStax Enterprise commands, see Authorizing remote procedure calls (RPC).
+To configure external client access to DSE commands, see Authorizing remote procedure calls (RPC).

-To configure external client access to DataStax Enterprise commands, see Authorizing remote procedure calls (RPC).
+To configure external client access to DSE commands, see Authorizing remote procedure calls (RPC).

 DSE proxy authentication can be used with dse client-tool, and delegation tokens can be generated for the proxy authenticated role.
 If the role alice is authenticated, and alice uses proxy authorization to the role bob, alice's delegation token can be used authenticate as alice and authorize as bob.
 If bob loses login permissions, the token can still be used to login as alice, because the token reflects alice's authentication.
 If alice loses authorization permissions for bob, the token cannot be used to login .